 - 1. Unlock a DIMM slot by pressing both module clips outward. - 2.
-Align the memory module to the DIMM slot, and insert the modul4e perpendicular to the DIMM slot, pressing straight down to seat the module.
-The plastic clips at top side of the DIMM slot automatically lock the DIMM into the connector. - Note: The memory controller on most Alder Lake-S CPUs runs at a default frequency of 3600MHz-4400MHz, depending on the memory configuration.
+Align the memory module to the DIMM slot, and insert the module perpendicular to the DIMM slot, pressing straight down to seat the module.
+The plastic clips at top side of the DIMM slot automatically lock the DIMM into the connector. - Note: The memory controller on most Rocket Lake-S CPUs runs at a default frequency of 3200MHz, while most Comet Lake-S CPUs run at a default frequency of 2933MHz.
 Achieving memory speeds above the CPU's default speed may require manual setting of the memory timings, frequency and voltages and/or overclocking of the CPU.

 Refer to the memory manufacturer specifications for the recommended memory timings.
-Overclocking support may be found on our community forums: https://forums.evga.com/
+For overclocking support you can visit our forums: https://forums.evga.com/